gzholtkevych/Event-Diagrams/Discussion/Sequential Computation.md

 %% insert note text below %%

-A sequential computation can be understood as a finite or infinite sequence of computational events.
+A sequential computation can be understood as a finite or infinite sequence of computational [[Events|events]].